 Did you know that on this day in 2010, the longest tennis match in history took place?
 In total, the match lasted 11 hours and 5 minutes and was played over 3 days.

-Keep reading for more facts about June 24
+Keep reading for more interesting facts about June 24th in history!

 The Women’s International Soccer team played at a world record altitude of 18,999 ft at Kilimanjaro.